 “Why don’t you want to ban handguns?”
 Ben Shapiro asked Piers Morgan on CNN in 2013.
 “If you really wanted to solve the ‘gun violence problem in America’ why not ban all the guns?… Most of the murders are committed with those weapons.”

 There’s some truth here.
 Handgun deaths vastly outpace rifle deaths (before and after accounting for suicides) and death by an assault rifle, though tough to measure thanks to NRA impediments, is an even smaller percentage of the whole.
 If the goal of gun control proponents was simply “less gun death,” it would make perfect sense to zero in on handguns.
-By designing the conversation in this way, Shapiro has given himself a ready-made checkmate.
+By framing the conversation in this way, Shapiro has given himself a ready-made checkmate.
 Handguns cause the most deaths and no one has any serious designs on banning them at this point in history.
 It’s a slam dunk.

 But the idea behind banning the AR-15 is truly separate from talk of pistols or even hunting rifles.
 The goal is not simply to decrease the number of gun deaths in the country, it’s to decrease (even marginally) the chances of a mass tragedy — another Sandy Hook or Las Vegas or Pulse or San Bernadino.
 An Assault Rifle ban is about mitigating the risk for the sort of cataclysm that permeates every pore of our society and causes our citizens to live in fear.
 It’s about taking a toy away from everyone because a few bad apples choose to use it wrong (something our society literally does all the time with toys).
 And because the weapon is indeed treated like a toy by its makers — a “platform-based” erector set that’s infinitely permutable — there’s no reason not to throw the baby out with the poisoned bathwater.